richelbilderbeek/awk_course/docs/faq.md

 That repository does not allow `mermaid` plots.
 I will not change the setup of the 'To Awk Or Not?' repository.
 Hence, I needed another repository :-)

+## Why is this a Fork from the UPPMAX repository?

+Because the current owner does not have all the access rights to work on that repository.